Getting started with Dashlane for Linux and Chromebook

 Download the Dashlane extension for your favorite browser

-Note: At this moment, the Dashlane extension for Linux is only compatible with Chrome and Firefox.
+Note: For now, the Dashlane extension for Linux is only compatible with Chrome, Firefox and Edge.
 We're hard at work bringing our extension to a greater range of browsers.
 Stay tuned!

 Create your Dashlane account